Ardersier & immediate area

 Visit the world famous Loch Ness- take a cruise with Jacobite Cruises – 5 star Scottish Tourist Board visitor attraction.
 There is a choice of 7 different tours ranging from 1 hour to 6.5 hours, www.jacobite.co.uk .
 Dogs allowed on board.

 Onwards to Fort Augustus where the A82 crosses the Caledonian Canal via a swing bridge.
 Stop and watch the boats going up and down the flight of five locks.
 Visit the Caledonian Canal Visitor Centre showcasing the history of Thomas Telford’s Caledonian Canal – free admission.
-Dogs not allowed but a small exhibition so one of you could wait outside while the other one takes a look.
-Dog friendly pubs in Fort Augustus are the Lock Inn and The Bothy.
+Dogs are not allowed in but it's a small exhibition so one of you could wait outside while the other one takes a look.
+Dog-friendly pubs in Fort Augustus are the Lock Inn and The Bothy.

-Return either the way you came or by the scenic south shore route via the spectacular 100ft waterfall of the Falls of Foyers – good area for red squirrels.
-Dores Inn and the Whitebridge Hotel are both dog friendly.
+Return either the way you came or by the scenic south shore route via the spectacular 100ft waterfall of the Falls of Foyers – a good area for red squirrels.
+Dores Inn and the Whitebridge Hotel are both dog-friendly.